planetruby/gems/README.md

 that is, the first block of a blockchain (on January 3rd, 2009) with a week long celebration of crypto gems from the Ruby universe.
 New to blockchain?
 See the [Awesome Blockchains page »](https://github.com/openblockchains/awesome-blockchains)

-Do you have a (crypto) Ruby gem that you'd like to write about?
+Yes, you can!
+Why not highlight a blockchain / cryptos gem with your write-up?
-We love your posts.
+We love publishing your posts.
 [Open an issue ticket](https://github.com/planetruby/gems/issues) or send in a pull request to get the conversation started and your article posted in the Blockchain Week series on Planet Ruby.
+All welcome from no coiners to bitcon austrian school of economics "I HODL!
+You HODL!
+We HODL!
+Number Go UP!" maximalists to [universum with secure ruby contract programming is the new ethereum](https://github.com/s6ruby/universum) world computer blockchainers.

 - **Day 1 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
 - **Day 2 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here